 As a leading charity in the North West, we work tirelessly towards a brighter future for all.
 And to build communities where everyone feels valued and can thrive.

 The people we support tell us that they face daily discrimination, hardship and barriers.
-And the impact of harsh austerity measures roll on.
 Things must change.